 Storage: place leftover pie in an airtight container for up to 5 days or in the freezer for up to one month.

-three pieces of dairy free chocolate pie on serving plates
+a slice of dairy free chocolate pie on a plate with a fork.

 More Dairy-Free Pies